-All to recently I have heard disturbing news from the Great Wood under your protection, bands of orcs pillaging all that they find, malevolent creatures hunting men in the night and horrible undead wandering about with a craving for blood.
+All too recently I have heard disturbing news from the Great Wood under your protection, bands of orcs pillaging all that they find, malevolent creatures hunting men in the night and horrible undead wandering about with a craving for blood.
 The town council here in Verbeeg Hill is greatly concerned about these developments.
-I thank you for your recent decision allowing us stout folk within your ranks, as these are dangerous times.
+Although I understand the reasons for not allowing us stout folk within your ranks, these are dangerous times.